Multiplicity one theorems for Fourier-Jacobi models: Introduction

 Fix a non-archimedean local field $\rk$ of characteristic zero.
-The following multiplicity one theorem for general linear groups, unitary groups and orthogonal groups, which has been expected since 1980's, is established recently by Aizenbud-Gourevitch-Rallis-Schiffmann in \cite{AGRS}. \begin{introtheorem} Let $G$ denote the group $\GL(n)$, $\oU(n)$, or $\oO(n)$, define over $\rk$, and let $G'$ denote $\GL(n-1)$, $\oU(n-1)$, or $\oO(n-1)$, respectively, regarded as a subgroup of $G$ as usual.
+The following multiplicity one theorem for general linear groups, unitary groups and orthogonal groups, which has been expected by J. Bernstein and S. Rallis since 1980's, is established recently by Aizenbud-Gourevitch-Rallis-Schiffmann in \cite{AGRS}. \begin{introtheorem} Let $G$ denote the group $\GL(n)$, $\oU(n)$, or $\oO(n)$, defined over $\rk$, and let $G'$ denote $\GL(n-1)$, $\oU(n-1)$, or $\oO(n-1)$, respectively, regarded as a subgroup of $G$ as usual.
 Then for any irreducible admissible smooth representation $\pi$ of $G$, and $\pi'$ of $G'$, one has that

 \end{introtheorem} As will be clear later, the groups $\GL(n)$, $\oU(n)$ and $\oO(n)$ are automorphism groups of ``Hermitian modules".
 Therefore, we consider Theorem A the multiplicity one theorem in the ``Hermitian case".
 It is the first step towards the famous Gross-Prasad Conjecture (\cite{GP92,GP94,GR06,GGP}).